torvalds/linux/Documentation/block/biovecs.rst

 Other implications:
 ===================

- * Almost all usage of bi_idx is now incorrect and has been removed; instead, where previously you would have used bi_idx you'd now use a bvec_iter, probably passing it to one of the helper macros.
+ * Almost all usage of bi_idx is yesw incorrect and has been removed; instead, where previously you would have used bi_idx you'd yesw use a bvec_iter, probably passing it to one of the helper macros.

    I.e. instead of using bio_iovec_idx() (or bio->bi_iovec[bio->bi_idx]), you
-   now use bio_iter_iovec(), which takes a bvec_iter and returns a literal struct bio_vec - constructed on the fly from the raw biovec but taking into account bi_bvec_done (and bi_size).
+   yesw use bio_iter_iovec(), which takes a bvec_iter and returns a literal struct bio_vec - constructed on the fly from the raw biovec but taking into account bi_bvec_done (and bi_size).

  * bi_vcnt can't be trusted or relied upon by driver code - i.e. anything that doesn't actually own the bio.
-The reason is twofold: firstly, it's not actually needed for iterating over the bio anymore - we only use bi_size.
+The reason is twofold: firstly, it's yest actually needed for iterating over the bio anymore - we only use bi_size.
-   Secondly, when cloning a bio and reusing (a portion of) the original bio's biovec, in order to calculate bi_vcnt for the new bio we'd have to iterate over all the biovecs in the new bio - which is silly as it's not needed.
+   Secondly, when cloning a bio and reusing (a portion of) the original bio's biovec, in order to calculate bi_vcnt for the new bio we'd have to iterate over all the biovecs in the new bio - which is silly as it's yest needed.

    So, don't use bi_vcnt anymore.